 |Total Taxable Income||18,50,000||11,00,000|

-As seen from the above table, there is a significant reduction in tax liability when income is declared under presumptive tax provisions of section 44ADA of the Income Tax Act, 1961.
+As seen from the above table, there is a significant reduction in tax liability when income is declared under presumptive tax provisions of sec 44ADA of Income Tax Act, 1961.

 Declaring income under presumption taxation helps: